ray2501/tkvlc/README.md

 UNIX BUILD
 =====

-Only test on openSUSE LEAP 42.2.
+Only test on openSUSE LEAP 42.2 and Ubuntu 14.04.

-First is to install libVLC development files:
+First is to install libVLC development files.
+Below is an example for openSUSE:

     sudo zypper in vlc-devel

+Below is an example for Ubuntu:

+    sudo apt-get install libvlc-dev

 Building under most UNIX systems is easy, just run the configure script and then run make.
 For more information about the build process, see